 Sec.
-1374.
+136774.
 ACQUISITION OF DESIGNATED CULTURAL HERITAGE SITES.
-If the decision is made that the historical significance of any designated Cultural Heritage Site justifies the expenditure of public funds, acquisition proceedings may be initiated.
+If the decision is made that the historical significance of any designated site Cultural Heritage Site justifies the expenditure of public funds, acquisition proceedings may be initiated.
 If the Board of Supervisors finds a site to be of historical significance and public funds are not available, private funds may be used for acquisition or other arrangements may be made that are satisfactory to the property owner.

 Sec.
-1375.
+136875.
 MUNICIPAL CULTURAL HERITAGE.
 The Cultural Heritage Board, at the request of a city, may serve as the city's Cultural Heritage Board.
-However, the provisions of this Article, unless adopted by the City Council, shall have force and effect only in the unincorporated area of the County.
+However, the provisions of this Ordinance Article, unless adopted by the City Council, shall have force and effect only in the unincorporated area of the County.

 Sec.
-1376.
+136976.
 FUNDS.
 The Cultural Heritage Board, or other interested persons, may petition the Board of Supervisors for funds necessary to carry out the purposes of this Article.
 The Board of Supervisors may expend all reasonable amounts of money needed to carry out the purposes of this Article or to acquire fee title or such lessor ownership rights or rights of possession or negative easements as it deems necessary or expedient to carry out the purposes of this Article.

 Sec.
-1377.
+13707.
 COOPERATION.
-The Cultural Heritage Board shall cooperate with all County departments and officers when requested, and shall recommend for their consideration matters covered by this Article.
-All Boards, Commissions, Departments, and Officers of the County shall cooperate with the Cultural Heritage Board in carrying out the spirit and intent of this Article and shall:
+The Cultural Heritage Board shall cooperate with all County departments and officers when requested, and shall recommend for their consideration matters covered by this Ordinance Article.
+All Boards, Commissions, Departments, and Officers of the County shall cooperate with the said Cultural Heritage Board in carrying out the spirit and intent of this Ordinance Article and shall:

 Sec.
-1377-1.
+13707-1.
 Notify the Cultural Heritage Board of the discovery of items of historical significance, such as burial grounds, prehistoric artifacts, or historical foundations:

 Sec.
-1377-2.
-Inform the Cultural Heritage Board of the proposed alteration, demolition, or relocation of potential or designated Cultural Heritage Sites;
+13707-2.
+Inform the Cultural Heritage Board of the proposed alteration, demolition, or relocation of potential or Ddesignation Designated Cultural Heritage Sites or sites eligible for such designation;

 Sec.
-1377-3.
+13707-3.
 Inform the Cultural Heritage Board of proposed changes of all road and geographical names; and

 Sec.
-1377-4.
+13707-4.
 Inform the Cultural Heritage Board of all County records of historical significance which are to be disposed of or destroyed.

 Sec.
-1378.
+13748.
 EXPENSES.
-The necessary and reasonable expenses to the operation of the Cultural Heritage Board, as set forth in Sec.
-1365, shall be the responsibility of the County.
+The necessary and reasonable expenses to the operation of the Cultural Heritage Board, as outlined set forth in Section.
+1364 1365, shall be the responsibility of the County.